Backflip offers an easier way to turn used electronics into cold, hard cash – TechCrunch

 Burned by the crypto experience, Barile was casting about for his next thing, and trying to find a way to scrape up some rent money, when he hit on the idea for Backflip.
 The experience of selling electronics online was still shady and Barile and Foosaner thought there had to be a better way.

 That way became Backflip.
-It offers customers cash on delivery for their used electronics — anything from Androids to Xboxes and Apple devices to Gameboys.
+It offers customers cash on delivery for their used electronics — anything from Androids to Xboxes and Apple devices to Game Boys.

 “When I first started working on backflip back in March 2019, I met this kid named Chris and he wanted to buy some of my old iPhones.
 He had been a student at USF and as a side hustle he started buying used devices and would refurbish them and then either sell them himself or sell them to an official reseller,” said Barile.
 “Chris started making so much money he dropped out of school.
-That was a holy shit moment.
+That was a ‘holy shit’ moment.
 He can make a lot of money doing this and he’s doing a really good thing.”

 The problem, said Barile, was safety.
 “He’s got all these devices he’s acquiring paying cash for and he’s driving all around town… Everyone who works in the [refurbish and resell] industry has at least one story about getting robbed at gunpoint.”